fbpx

 Textual or Lexical Analysis

-Tastelweb® makes it possible to process free comments from judges, assessors and consumers.
+Tastelweb® makes it possible to process free comments from trained judges, assessors and consumers.
 Thanks to the company’s experience (they have been working on textual analysis since 1995) and Google’s advances in the identification of words in a text, panellists’ feedback can be computer-analyzed and ranked.
-When panellists provide comments such as product defects or qualities in a free text format, the frequencies of the most important qualifiers can be identified and calculated automatically.
+When trained panellists provide comments such as product defects or qualities in a free text format, the frequencies of the most important qualifiers can be identified and calculated automatically.
 These results allow sensory scientists to describe and compare products in an open manner, without these terms having been suggested beforehand to the assessors.

 Consumer tests